 The Essentials to a Micro Wedding in COVID

 In light of the current health crisis, many couples have been forced to postpone their big day.
 For one, mass gatherings have been discouraged to mitigate the spread of COVID-19.
-Additionally, safety protocols like social distancing and mandatory face coverings have made it difficult to fully enjoy various events — and weddings are no exception.
+Additionally, safety protocols like social distancing and mandatory face coverings have made it difficult to fully enjoy various events.
+Unfortunately, weddings are no exception.

 However, couples who can’t wait for their wedding day can still have their dream wedding safely during these distressing times.
 The key is to have a small wedding — also known as a micro wedding!
 While weddings have been traditionally made to accommodate a bigger audience, small-scale weddings are easier to control and can help you guarantee the safety of every guest.
 In this post, we’ll take a look at how you can have a successful micro wedding today.